humanmalware/Potter-Schedule-Bot/README.md

 4: Open any text editor that supports node js and drag and drop the Bot file

-5: then go to the file "index.js" scroll to the bottom untill you see "client.login('');" and copy your bot token from earlier between the ('')
+5: then go to the file "index.js" scroll to the bottom untill you see "client.login('');" and copy your bot token from earlier between the ('') then use ctrl + s to save

 6: open a terminal or the command prompt and enter "node ." if there is a promt saying "Potter Schedule Bot is Online" then the bot is active